Updated: May 10, 2022

 Having a gallery connection is also a secure way.
 If you know a gallery owner or know a friend who knows a gallery owner, you may be given an exhibition if the owner likes you and your work.

 Some small cities like Kamogawa in Chiba are very art-oriented and welcome participation from the public or foreigners during city-sponsored art events.
 If you get involved in your local community, there may be local venues to show your work.
 Sometimes there are exhibitions where anybody can submit a photo.
-For example, the Month of Photography event in Tokyo has the 1,000-Person Photo Exhibition every year for this purpose.
+For example, the Month of Photography Tokyo event has the 1000 Photographers’ Exhibition every year for this purpose.

 Japan also holds many, many photo contests.
 There’s even a magazine called “Photo Contest” which lists all the photo contests that are held.
 Some of them are major competitions from which major photographers made their debut.
 Besides an exhibition, the winners get a lot of media attention.